john-cd/rust_howto/src/categories/date-and-time/index.md

 There are two key libraries:

-- `time`: a smaller, simpler library.
-Preferrable if covers your needs, but it's quite limited in what it provides.
+- `chrono`: a comprehensive, full-featured, yet complex date and time library,
-- `chrono`: the most comprehensive and full-featured datetime library, but more complex because of it.
+- `time`: a smaller, simpler library with limited functionality.

-Unfortunately there is no clear answer as to which is best between `time` and `chrono`.
+There is no clear answer as to which is best between `time` and `chrono`.
 Evaluate for yourself between these two, but both are trusted and well-maintained.

 ## Duration and Calculation